Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Other ships by this name: This company later had another ship by the name Blink from 1947.
 See Post War info for Inger Lise.
 Also, Norway earlier had a whale catcher named Blink, built 1911, 128 gt, sold to Chr.
 Salvesen & Co., Leith in 1913, then to Durban in 1926.
 D/S A/S Bestum, Oslo owned a ship by this name in 1932, originally built as War Cross in 1917, renamed Ars for owners in France 1919, Cap d'Ailly 1927, then Blink in 1932.
 Renamed Hsin Ping in 1933 (Shanghai), lost off Hong Kong in 1937.
 Additionally, a Blink of 907 gt was delivered in Jan.-1957 for the management of Bøhme & Ursin-Smith, Oslo.
 Sold to Stavanger in 1969 and renamed Sirabuen, then Normannvik the following year for owners in Oslo.
 Sailed as Arne Vik from 1973 (Stavanger owners), Panamanian Tropic Venture 1974, Indonesian Batik 1975, broken up 1984.

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland.
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland and misc.
 The details on her early voyages was found in an article in "Krigsseileren" No.1/1979, written by someone who was on board at the time.
 The casualty list was found in B. Lunde's report and was compared to the list in "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum), then adjusted accordingly.
-The moving personal account of the days spent in the lifeboat is from the book "Tusen norske ship" by Lise Lindbæk.
+The moving account of the days spent in the lifeboat (by Birger Lunde) is from the book "Tusen norske ship" by Lise Lindbæk.
 The book was translated to English under the title "Norway's New Saga of the Sea" - see My sources for tips on how to find a copy.
-It's mainly based on Lise Lindbæk's interviews with seamen during the war, and first published (in Norwgeian) in New York in Nov.
-1943 (see also my page Rudzin's Diary for another example of what can be found in it).
+It's mainly based on Lise Lindbæk's interviews with seamen during the war, and was first published (in Norwgeian) in New York in Nov.-1943 (my page Rudzin's Diary has another example of what can be found in it).

 Be